jmrawlins/JCHashWebServer/README.md

 - No peer review:
 Since this was my first Go program I wanted terribly to get it peer reviewed by a more experienced Go developer, but I didn't in the spirit of this being a personal evaluation.
 I would never write this much code professionally without having other eyes on it!
+I still fear that my C++ roots show in this project and I need more practice thinking in Go.

 ## Improvements
 In future iterations I would: